kaputnikGo/kaputnikGo.github.io/index.md

     <long name="location_poll_interval" value="15" />
 </map>
 ```

+In the test conducted, the device was kept stationary, the GPS location was spoofed to a random locale in the USA and the phonetic alphabet (alpha, bravo, charlie, ..., zulu) was spoken aloud.

 The recording of audio is initiated by the AlphonsoService which creates tv.alphonso.audiocaptureservice.AudioCaptureService that is in charge of the recording functions (acrMode is set to 2: SplitACR).
 ```java